-Get close to nature and explore the Wardandi Track
+Get close to nature and explore the Wadandi Track

 Our picture-perfect Nature Playground

-The Vasse Nature Playground is home to cleverly-designed play equipment to encourage interaction with nature and adventure.
-There’s a climbing area, free play space, walk and cycle paths, seating spaces and the perfect spot to have a BBQ.
+The Vasse Nature Playground has cleverly-designed play equipment to encourage interaction with nature and adventure.
+There’s climbing forts, a water play station, logs, a swing, free play space, walk and cycle paths, seating spaces and the perfect spot to have a BBQ.

-Recycled Marri trunks sourced from close by have been used as part of Vasse’s sustainability initiative.
+Recycled Marri trunks sourced from close by have been used as part of Vasse’s sustainability initiatives.

-The Nature Playground is the third Vasse park to be built, and these complement the Vasse Sporting Complex, which is home to many local sporting clubs.
+The Nature Playground is the third Vasse park to be built.
+These complement the Vasse Sporting Complex, which is home to many local sporting clubs.

-The Wardandi Track gives locals the opportunity to venture along the original route pioneers used to transport their timber.
+The Wadandi Track gives locals the opportunity to venture along the original route pioneers used to transport their timber.

-The name, ‘Wardandi’ comes from the indigenous Australians who lived by the ocean and followed the bush paths over Vasse land for more than 40,000 years.
+The name, ‘Wadandi’ comes from the indigenous Australians who lived by the ocean and followed the bush paths over Vasse land for more than 40,000 years.